mdda/deep-learning-workshop/ideas.md

       *  https://devblogs.nvidia.com/inside-volta/ - see Table 1
          *  Link suggests that float32s should improve from 10.6 to 15.7 : ~1.5x speedup
          *  ... unless we can get the Tensor Cores going (max then is 125 TFLOPS)
+   *  Potentially demo the TTS voice as a 'result' without releasing code
+      *  Emphasise that the PyTorch vs TF origins of the model are not as relevant as the ideas

 ## Next PyTorch&DL ideas :